ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 What is the effect on our Vue code?
 The main effect is that we now have `$http` accessible in every Vue component.
 This means that we can now have this.`$http` in our classes in which a unique instance of the axios library for the whole application will be plugged.
-When we check the [typings](https://github.com/axios/axios/blob/master/index.d.ts) from axios, we find that we now have methods like `get(...)`, `post(...)` and many more default REST methods available in our code through the \$http member in which an instance of axios is present.
+When we check the [typings](https://github.com/axios/axios/blob/master/index.d.ts){:target="_blank" rel="noopener noreferrer"}  from axios, we find that we now have methods like `get(...)`, `post(...)` and many more default REST methods available in our code through the \$http member in which an instance of axios is present.

 Methods like `get(...)` and `post(...)` will also exist on other HTTP libraries that we can add to Vue.
 It is not obliged by Vue to provide these same functionalities in another HTTP library.